emzakit/xcom_anarchyfm/README.md

 flawless.

 **🤝 Running an MMS music pack alongside this** works properly as of v2.3.
-Fill the folders you care about; the pack covers the rest. *Very* rarely one screen plays your music one session and the pack's the next — flip that toggle off in the app and the pack wins every time.
+Fill the folders you care about; the pack covers the rest.
+This mod relies on MMS so it should be rather friendly towards it.

+**Running LWOTC** should be fine, although there might be some things I haven't seen yet.
+Please report issues!

 **[Known issues →](https://github.com/emzakit/xcom_anarchyfm/wiki/Troubleshooting#known-issues)**